 XP-Pen Artist 15.6 Pro: Performance

 The 15.6 Pro's USB connection cable allows you to both connect the display and draw power with the same cable, you don't need to attach it to an AC adapter.
-It can even be run from an external power bank, which adds to its portability.
+It can even be run from an external power bank (grab one of the best power banks here), which adds to its portability.
 Durability-wise the 15.6 feels lighter than the Cintiq 16, which is a plus, but it also feels slightly less durable than the Cintiq 16.
 Heavy-handed artists may find that the screen distorts both when pressing down onto the screen, and on the edges if you're near them, but the majority of people will be fine.
 The tablet runs silently.

 XP-Pen Artist 15.6 Pro: Key features